 What Is Dry Farming?

-Dry farming is the process of growing crops without an irrigation system.
 The grapes rely on rain to grow.
-This makes dry farming an environmentally friendly, water-saving method of agriculture.
-In California, agriculture uses a large majority of the total water available for human use.
-Thus, farming methods that use less water are eco-friendly (2).
+This makes dry farming an environmentally friendly, water-saving method of agriculture (2).

-It is important to note that “dry farming” does not have a legal definition.
+It is important to note that “dry farming” has no legal definition.
 Not all dry farm winemakers grow their grapes the same way.
 Also, the processing methods, filtering, and aging practices are left up to the individual winemaker.
+This type of farming is done more commonly in Europe, where rainfall is reliable.
+Most wine in California is not dry-farmed due to the minimal rain.

-To clarify some confusion, if you Google “Dry Farm Wine,” you will be routed to a boutique wine club named ” Dry Farm Wines (DFW), located in the Napa Valley.
+To clarify some confusion, if you Google “Dry Farm Wine,” you will be routed to a wine club named “Dry Farm Wines (DFW), located in Napa Valley.
 The club offers wine that is advertised as a “healthier version” of wine.
-It is touted as a type of wine that is allowed on the keto and paleo diets.
-But please understand, all dry farm wine does not follow the guidelines put in place by the business named “Dry Farm Wines.”
-There has been chatter amongst the wine community that some of the company’s marketing is confusing to consumers.
+But all dry farm wine does not follow the guidelines put in place by the business named “Dry Farm Wines.”
+This can be confusing, so I will attempt to clarify the difference between all dry farm wine and the wine sold by the company DFW.

 What Is Actually In Wine?

-While you might assume that a more expensive bottle of wine is more natural and free of additives – that isn’t true (3).
+And while you might assume that a more expensive bottle of wine is more natural and free of additives – that isn’t true (3).

-No. Sugar in wine comes from the grapes themselves and can also be added during the fermentation process.
-Sugar is food for the yeast; yeast converts the sugar into alcohol.
+No. Sugar in wine comes from the grapes themselves and can also be added during fermentation.

 A serving of wine varies in sugar content, from 1 gram per serving for a dry red to 1.5 grams of sugar per glass of white.
-A dessert wine may contain 8 or more grams of sugar.
+A dessert wine may contain eight or more grams of sugar.
 FYI: a serving of wine is 5 oz.

 If a food or drink contains less than 0.5 grams of sugar per serving in the US, the manufacturer can round the product’s sugar content down to zero and claim it is “sugar-free.”

 So while wines from the Dry Farm Company do not have zero sugar, the sugar content of their wine meets the legal definition of “sugar-free.”
-Bottles of dry-farmed wine purchased through other companies may vary in their sugar content and may or may not be considered “sugar-free.”
+Bottles of dry-farmed wine purchased through other companies may vary in sugar content and may or may not be considered “sugar-free.”

 What About Yeast?

-In the US, there are genetically modified (GMO) and natural yeasts used in winemaking.
-If your goal is to avoid GMOs, it would be best to look for wines being made with wild yeast (6).
-Yeast is added to wine to ferment the sugar into alcohol.
-This creates different flavor profiles.
+In the US, genetically modified (GMO) and natural yeasts are used in winemaking (6).
+Yeast is added to wine to ferment the sugar into alcohol, creating different flavor profiles.

 Filtering

-Filtering of wine is done to remove sediments that may alter the flavor or to increase the clarity of the wine.
 Some winemakers will filter their wines, and others won’t.
-The decision of whether or not to filter a wine is left to the discretion of the winemaker.
+The decision of whether or not to filter a wine is left to the winemaker’s discretion.

 Sulfites

-All wine naturally contains small amounts of sulfites.
-This is an important point as some wines may claim to be “sulfite-free” or “have no added sulfites,” but all wine contains sulfites as the yeast produce them in the wine.
-Most wines also have sulfites added as a preservative during growing/processing stages.
-White wine typically has more sulfites than red, but both can have it added (9).
+All wine naturally contains some sulfites.
+Most wines also add sulfites as a preservative during the growing/processing stages.
+White wine typically has more sulfites than red, but both might have sulfites added (9).
 Winemakers don’t have to list added sulfites until it has reached a minimum concentration.
-Sulfites can cause headaches in some people, but the amounts naturally found in wine with no added sulfites do not typically cause headaches.

 If you can tolerate dried apricots or mango without a headache– two foods rich in added sulfites – you probably will not react to sulfites in wine.